(Sorry, these are now sold out.)

 The avocado is slightly larger and rounder than Hass on average, and with a slightly larger and pointier seed.
 The skin of GEM is a bit thicker than Hass, and it has a shimmering speckle to it when unripe.
 As the fruit ripens, it turns black.

 The texture and flavor of GEM are world class.
-It is one of my favorite eating avocados, with a meaty texture and a nutty flavor, and it reaches this level each year in Southern California around mid April through May, and even into June.
+It is one of my favorite eating avocados, with a meaty texture and a nutty and salty flavor, and it reaches this level each year in Southern California around mid April through May, and even into June.

 I set aside space in my yard to grow more than one tree of only a handful of avocado varieties, and GEM is one of them (although it’s not so hard to set aside space for an extra GEM tree since it is compact for an avocado).